Aveek-Saha/DuskPlayer/README.md

 This can also serve as a starting point to impliment your own front-end/UI to the Player.

+### NEW!
+Now toggle between Light and Dark modes, you have to restart the application for the change to take place. (still in beta)

 Download here: [Releases](https://github.com/Aveek-Saha/MusicPlayer/releases)

 # How to use